DanLavine/willow/README.md

 # willow

-Willow is a message broker that can be used as either a pub-sub or message queue system.
+Willow is a message broker that can be used as an updatable queue (and someday eventually pub-sub message system).

 # Terms
 * Broker - A messaging system that can be broken down into the following